grattan/R_at_Grattan/docs/Using_R_at_Grattan.md

 # Organising an R project at Grttan

-Our analysis has to be reproducible. **Elaborate here**
+All our work, in R or otherwise, should heed the "hit by a bus" rule - if you're not around, colleagues should be able to access, understand, verify, and build on the work you've done.

-By sticking to a consistent way of organising our analyses, we're more able to read and check each others' work.
+Organising your analysis in a predictable, consistent way helps to make your work reproducible by others, including yourself in the future.
 This is really important!
 If your analysis is messy, you're more likely to make errors, and less likely to spot them.
-Other people will find it hard to check your work and you'll find it harder to return to it down the track.
-All our work, in R or otherwise, should heed the "hit by a bus" rule - if you're not around, colleagues should be able to access, understand, verify, and build on the work you've done.
+Other people will find it hard to check your analysis and you'll find it harder to return to it down the track.

 This page sets out some guidelines for organising your work in R at Grattan.
 It covers: